 The Maison des Esclaves is a memorial more than a museum, It provides a much-needed focal point for those who wish pay their respects to the victims of the Atlantic slave trade.
-And its importance in this role should not be understated, as its like is largely missing from the rest of West Africa – where, historically, at least 40 slave trading posts operated.
+Its importance in this role should not be understated, as its equivalent is sorely missing from the rest of West Africa – where, historically, at least 40 slave trading posts are known to have operated.

 Did someone mess with the details of Île de Gorée’s involvement in the Atlantic slave trade?
 It seems likely.
 Did they do wrong?
 I leave that for you to decide.